Bhagavad Geeta: Chapter 4, Verses 18–23

 gatasaṅgasya muktasya jñānāvasthitacetasaḥ,

-A person who is free of all attachments (with no more ego-centric desires), who is liberated from the entanglements of the body, mind, and intellect, who is established in the knowledge of Self, performs actions for the benefit of the world in a cooperative spirit with all his karmas nullified as he is neither the doer nor the enjoyer.
+A person who is free of all attachments has no more egocentric desires.
+They are liberated from the entanglements of the body, mind, and intellect.
+This person is established in the knowledge of Self.
+They perform actions for the benefit of the world in a cooperative spirit.
+All their karmas are nullified as they are neither the doer nor the enjoyer.